harshsurana1507/Create3robot_Predictive_Maintenance/README.md

 3. Let the robot run for about an hour.
 4. Press Ctrl+c in the terminal where teleop_twist_keyboard is running.
 5. Press Ctrl+c in the terminal where launch file of subscriber_launch is running.
-6. Run the excel_combine.py file to combine all the data of the sensors in 1 excel sheet according to the timestamp.
+6. Run the excel_combine.py file to combine all the data of the sensors in a single excel sheet according to the timestamps.
 7. Use the prediction.txt trained model and classification.txt trained model file.
 And give the location of the combined excel file.
 8. In the output of prediction we will get values less than 0.7 .